buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 4. PIOs within fd00::/8 of length /64 that are not already in the nodes known-local ULA list MUST be added to the list with an assumed prefix length of /48, regardless of how the PIO flags are set.

 5. ULA interface addresses from within fd00::/8, particularly ones not created by SLAAC, and not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.
-However, as with rule 1, if the ULA interface address was generated on the basis of a PIO that has only been seen in RAs in which the SNAC router flag bit is set MUST NOT be used as described in this rule (rule 5).
+However, as with rule 1, if the ULA interface address was generated on the basis of a PIO that has only been seen in RAs in which the SNAC router flag bit is set, this ULA prefix MUST NOT be used as described in this rule (rule 5).

 6. Regardless of their length or how the PIO flags are set, other PIOs from within fd00::/8 that are not already covered by the known-local ULA list MAY be added to the list, but only with the advertised prefix length.